hiringManager/OwOpenbox/README.md

 + WM - AwesomeWM (git and default startX) - Openbox
 + Terminal - urxvt
 + File Manager - thunar / ranger

+### Goodies

+- Try using fzwal, and check out what is included in ~/.colortoys and ~/.scripts

 ### Configuration